Valparaiso Beacons: Mascot

 After years of going without one, Valparaiso University pursued a mascot in 1931.
 The Uhlan was chosen over the Dunesmen and the Vandals.
 After debate in 1941 over choosing a mascot less proximate to the Nazi cause, the Crusader was chosen as the new mascot in 1942.
 The original illustrated mascot was penned by a Disney artist and trademarked in 1951, and used until 2010, when the school rebranded itself athletically and academically.

 After years of discussions and deliberations, the Interim President of Valparaiso University Colette Irwin-Knott sent a letter on February 11, 2021, announcing the retirement of the university mascot, the Crusader.
 This decision was made after a recommendation from a task force created by the Interim President made up of student, faculty, staff, Athletics, and alumni representatives.
 The task force received around 7,700 survey feedback from the Valparaiso University community.
 "The task force determined the Crusader is not reflective of Valpo’s mission to promote a welcoming and inclusive community."

 On August 10, 2021, the university announced that it will now go by the Valparaiso Beacons.
-“Our new nickname directly connects to the University’s motto, ‘In Thy Light We See Light,’ and represents the Valparaiso University community in many ways,” said José D. Padilla, J.D., University president.
-“We are beacons of light and hope in our communities.
-We are beacons of change on campus, in our region and in our country.
-We are beacons of knowledge for our students’ academic, social and spiritual growth.
-Above all, we are beacons of God's light around the world.
-We light the way for our students, so that once they graduate, they shine their light for others.
-We are all Beacons at Valparaiso University.”
-Beacons was chosen after a months-long process that included nearly 1,000 suggestions and input from dozens of students, student-athletes, faculty, staff and alumni of the University.
-During this process, two themes emerged that were most important to Valpo constituents: Honoring the University’s history and character and emphasizing the light Valpo graduates shine wherever they land after graduation.
-“Beacon” has a strong historical tie to Valpo.
-It has been the title of the university's yearbook for the last 80 years, and it is also the name of its newest residence hall.
-Beacons is a nickname that honors our past, present and future.
-The initial logo includes a nod to the architecture of the campus chapel at the top of the beacon.